 1. Check what you feed them

-If you’ve been feeding your cat dry food, check the container as it might have accumulated mildew.
+If you’ve been feeding your cat dry food, check the container as it might have accumulated mildew or gone stale.
 This might happen if you accidentally left the sack or container open or the food might just be past its expiration date.
 Make sure to always close your containers to keep the cat food clean and keep them properly labeled.

 Try to buy small portions of brands from your pet store and see if your cat will develop a preference for a different brand of cat food.
 By doing so, it will save you money as well and avoid wastage.
 This process will help you plan what and when you’ll feed your cat to provide variety to your its diet.